mastaehe/bonsaiai.github.io/source/includes/examples/_simpy-elevator.html.md

 end
 ```

 The simulator clause declares that a simulator named `elevator_simulator` will be connecting to the server for training.
 This `elevator_simulator` expects an action defined in the `Action` schema as input and replies with a state defined in the `FloorState` schema as output.
-This file also integrates with the SimPy simulation of a simple elevator as defined in the `elevator.py` file.

 ###### Curriculum